ScooloV/bbpedia/docs/death_zone/new_inducements.md

 0-1 WIZARD INDUCEMENT:
 CHA0S S0RCERER
-150,000 G0LD PIECES, AVAILABLE T0 ANY
+150,000 GOLD PIECES, AVAILABLE TO ANY
-TEAM WITH EITHER THE 'FAV0URED 0F...'
+TEAM WITH EITHER THE 'FAV0URED OF...'
 0R 'UNDERW0RLD CHALLENGE'
 SPECIAL RULES
 *The Sorcerers of Chaos are potent spell-slingers* *who manipulate the raw stuff of magic to their will.*